Yuandi-Huang/mint_hand/README.md

 Repository of ROS 2 packages for communication with a 4-DOF robotic finger.\
 Contains two packages:
-- finger_manipulation: a driver node for main control functions.
+- mmint_hand: a driver node for main control functions.
 It contains the following services and topics, addressed by motor ID:
 	* get_current: service to read present current in mA being consumed by a motor
 	* get_position: service to read present raw encoder position
 	* get_position_limits: service to read min and max encoder limits set for a motor